Learn from a Professional:

 Amazing Locations:

 Enjoy unique and breathtaking opportunities for stunning photos!
-The dramatic nighttime sky at new moon, the colors of Fes, the ancient Roman ruins of Volubilis, and Marrakech’s souks; Plus, explore techniques for exciting architectural photography
+The dramatic nighttime sky, the colors of Fes, the ancient Roman ruins of Volubilis, and Marrakech’s souks; Plus, explore techniques for exciting architectural photography

 All Skill Levels Welcome: